 Dream Beach is located on the southwest side of the island and located 10-15 minute drive from Jungut batu harbour.
 Get your haggling hat on and jump a tour bus for £2 pound to save the walk.
 A white soft sandy bay awaits, with the dream beach cafe sitting upon the cliff with stairs leading down to the beach.
 You can pay £2 to use the infinity pool and with the breaking surf from the alluring sea is an idyllic location and from here you can explore the other popular sites to visit.

-Devil’s tear Located just a 5 minute walk from Dream Beach, devils tear is a cove cut away by the incoming tides in a small basin, causing the waves to rush around the basin and spray around, looks cool and worth a visit.
+Devil’s tear is located just a 5 minute walk from Dream Beach.
+Devils tear is a cove cut away by the incoming tides in a small basin, causing the waves to rush around the basin and spray around, looks cool and worth a visit.

 Sandy Bay (Sunset Beach) Another short stroll of about 5 minutes and along the edge of the cliffs brings you to Sunset Beach, or Sandy Bay.
-Another glorious tranquil beach that’s unspoiled and off the beaten tourist trail.
+It’s beach setting is tranquil and unspoiled and set off the beaten tourist trail.

-Sunset Point Another walk following the cliffs brings you to sunset point, with amazing views from it’s prominent position.
+Another walk following the cliffs brings you to sunset point, with amazing views from its prominent position.
 I would imagine the Sunsets not too shabby either, but was only there through the day, hence…

-Mushroom Beach Another 10-15 minutes through the mangroves brings you to Mushroom Bay and it’s turquoise waters and beach setting, where many a day tripper arrives and departs.
-There are beachfront restaurants and bars and an outlook that’s breathtaking, so enjoy that cold Bintang if you’ve followed the path to this point, you deserve it.
+Another 10-15 minutes through the mangroves brings you to Mushroom Bay and it’s turquoise waters and beach setting, where many a day tripper arrives and departs.
+There are beachfront restaurants and bars and an outlook that’s breathtaking, so enjoy that cold Bintang.
+If you’ve followed the path to this point, you deserve it.

-Jungat Batu Harbour With its walkway along the longest beach located in Lembongan, it’s a scenic view with plenty of stops on offer at local restaurants, accommodation options and that all important chilled bintang.
+With its walkway along the longest beach located in Lembongan, it’s a scenic view with plenty of stops on offer at local restaurants, accommodation options and that all important chilled Bintang.